 Title: Suicide Prevention Specialist

 Brief Description: Collaboratively plan, coordinate and implement sustainable suicide prevention strategies to be delivered to youth, families and communities served by Bellingham and other school districts in Whatcom County.
-Promote healthy youth development through lenses of youth leadership opportunities, mental health promotion, trauma-informed practice, and resilience building.
+Promote healthy youth development through lenses of youth leadership opportunities, mental health promotion, trauma-informed practice, the science of hope and resilience building.
 Strengthen the M.A.D.-H.O.P.E.
-Peer to Peer Training Curriculum and expanded capacity for implementation by developing and implementing a Train-the-Trainer model.
+Peer to Peer Training Curriculum and expand capacity for implementation by developing and implementing a Train-the-Trainer model.
 Increase youth and adult leadership and engagement in M.A.D.-H.O.P.E. and other strategic suicide prevention strategies.
 Advocate for program, lead M.A.D.-H.O.P.E. planning team and youth advisory council.
 Cultivate strategic partnerships to convene and create program sustainability.
 Engage and support program development, including identifying and procuring resources.
 Supervise AmeriCorps, interns and/or volunteers.
 Develop strong volunteer base of M.A.D.-H.O.P.E. trainers, especially youth trainers.
 Provide program outreach and community awareness activities, including social media.
 Collect, analyze and disseminate program data.

 - Advanced organizational and relational skills.
 Ability to navigate and streamline systems and work with others who work within or to develop systems.
 Develop diverse, strong relationships.